phoenixframework/phoenix/guides/contexts.md

   end
 ```

-We modified our `show` action to pipe our fetched page into `Catalog.inc_page_views/1`, which will return the updated product.
+We modified our `show` action to pipe our fetched product into `Catalog.inc_page_views/1`, which will return the updated product.
 Then we rendered our template just as before.
 Let's try it out.
 Refresh one of your product pages a few times and watch the view count increase.

 We can also see our atomic update in action in the ecto debug logs: